Free returns & shipping on all U.S. orders! Free returns & shipping on all U.S. orders!

 There are multiple causes of brain fog, and research is showing that most people who experience brain fog have multiple factors at play.
 This is why it's best to pursue a natural, holistic approach to overcoming it.

-Perhaps most significant is inflammation—another condition that can't be easily pinpointed but that's closely tied to most health issues.
-Many studies have linked it to brain-related diseases like Alzheimer's and dementia.
+Perhaps the most significant cause of brain fog is inflammation—another condition that can't be easily pinpointed but that's closely tied to most health issues.
+Many studies have linked inflammation to brain-related diseases like Alzheimer's and dementia.
 Luckily, inflammation is most commonly associated with lifestyle—meaning you have control over how you manage it.

 Aside from inflammation, the most common causes of brain fog include: